fglock/PerlOnJava/FEATURE_MATRIX.md

 - ✔️   **Exporter**: `@EXPORT_OK`, `@EXPORT`, `%EXPORT_TAGS` are implemented; only subroutines can be exported.
 - ✔️   **strict**: `strict` pragma is set to ignore `no strict`, the compiler works always in `strict` mode. `no strict` might work in a future version.
 - ✔️   **Scalar::Util**: `blessed`, `reftype`, `set_prototype` are implemented.
+- ❌  **utf8** pragma: utf8 is always on.
+Disabling utf8 might work in a future version.
 - ❌  **feature** pragma
 - ❌  **version** pragma: version objects are not yet supported.
 - ❌  **experimental** pragma